-There are really two types of marketing out there.
-There's inbound and outbound.
+There are really two types of marketing out there: inbound and outbound.

 Let’s focus on inbound for a few minutes and talk about this effective marketing strategy for small businesses.

-The type of inbound most effective for small businesses.
-As of 2020, the overwhelming majority of inbound search happens in Google.
+Inbound marketing is most effective for small businesses.
+As of 2023, the overwhelming majority of inbound searches happen in Google.

 When people have commercial intent, when people want to buy something, we all tend to use Google to search for topics, companies, service providers or products related to it.

 Our search rolls out in phases.

 Phase number one is awareness.
 You’re aware that you have a need, a want, or a desire for something and you may start looking for something in that category.